|IV.||Study Abroad Policies and Processes|

 - Any student with more than one incomplete in a given term who is unable to complete his or her work by the first day of class of the next term may not begin new courses without formal review and consent of the Dean’s Office, and may be directed to take a leave of absence.

 - Undergraduate students are required to be full-time.
 University-wide, full-time status is defined as 12 or more credits in a semester.
 Departures from this standard require exceptional approval, including:

 - Transfer Credits

-- Students are required to complete at least half of the coursework for a major or minor at Georgetown.
-Transfer credits in excess of half of a major or minor will be counted as free electives toward the degree.
-Additionally, some departments may set stricter limits on transfer credit and how it may be applied.
+- Additionally, students are required to complete at least half of the coursework for a major or minor at Georgetown.
+Transfer credit in excess of half of a major or minor may be counted as free electives toward the degree.
+Some departments and programs may set stricter limits on transfer credit within major and minor programs.

 - Normally the College approves a maximum of four courses for summer school work at Georgetown per academic year.

-- No more than twelve credits of Military Science may be counted toward the degree.
+- No more than twelve credits of Military Science (MLSC) may be counted toward the degree.
 Preference is given to courses offered at 3 credits over courses that carry less than 3 credits in applying courses to the degree.
-This rule holds across the ROTC programs—Army at Georgetown University, Navy at The George Washington University, Air Force at Howard University.
-Courses at fewer than 3 credits per course may not be combined either as half or full courses for the purpose of meeting the 38 course requirement for the degree.
+This rule holds across the ROTC programs—Army at Georgetown University, Navy at The George Washington University, and Air Force at Howard University.

 - No more than six courses from the McDonough School of Business may be counted towards the degree.

 - Students in their first and second years may not take two courses in the same discipline in the same semester.